HathorNetwork/rfcs/projects/hathor-wallet-headless/0003-fireblocks-integration.md

 The usual account derivation path of `m/44'/280'/0'` will be replaced with `m/44/280/0`, we will need to create a script that derives the root xPub to the fireblocks account level path.

 From the account level the change and address derivation will work as usual.

+Fireblocks exporting the root xPub has some risk to the user privacy since it can be used to derive all coins xPubs, hardened derivation was meant to be used as a protection from this.
+The tokens are safe since Fireblocks does not export the xPriv but someone with the root xPub can derive all addresses and check their balance, on all coins.
+Since we save the Hathor "account path" only the Hathor addresses can be derived.

 ### Fireblocks API Authorization